arkency/posts/posts/2016-05-09-the-anatomy-of-domain-event.md

 barcode (…or order number, or guest name if you doing it right ;) ).
 The barcode is the identification of the ticket.
 The database record’s id is not.
 Don’t let you database leak through your domain.

 ## Rule #6: time is a modelling factor

+> “Modelling events forces temporal focus”

+<p class="quote-by">Greg Young, <a href="http://youtube.com/watch?v=LDW0QWie21s">DDD Europe 2016 talk</a></p>

+How things correlate over time, what happens when this happens before this becomes a real domain problem.
+Very often our understanding of domain is very naive.
+If you don’t include time as a modelling factor your model might not be reflecting what is happening in the real world.

 ## Rule #7: when in doubt

 # <center>TALK TO YOUR DOMAIN EXPERT / BUSINESS</center>